Business Sign-off & Approvals for Jira Cloud

 Teams evaluating Jira approval tools usually do not need hype.
 They need a clear way to compare options against the workflow, governance, and rollout constraints they actually have.

-Business Sign-off is included as a pre-launch option for teams evaluating a non-disruptive Jira Cloud approval model with room for stronger governance later.
+Business Sign-off is included for teams evaluating a non-disruptive Jira Cloud approval model with room for stronger governance later.

 The most useful comparison criteria are usually operational, not cosmetic.